husonlab/splitstree6/doc/user-manual.md

 the main toolbar and several *tab-specific toolbar items* ones on the right .

-![The main tool bar has three document-specific items on the left: Files menu button, import data button and sidebar toggle button.
+![The main toolbar has three document-specific items on the left: Files menu button, import data button and sidebar toggle button.
 It has several tab-specific ones on the right: Undo and redo, font resizing, select all/none, find/replace and